Learn about the University’s Gen-AI Usage Standard

 When using Gen-AI

-- Understand the Generative Artificial Intelligence Usage Standard before you use any generative AI tool and apply it in your work.
+- Understand the Generative Artificial Intelligence Usage Standard before you use any AI tool and apply it in your work.

 - Use Microsoft Copilot, Gemini, and NotebookLM tools when logged in with your University user ID for extra data protection.